londonaicentre/PhenoLab/phenolab/_external_definitions/README.md

 This stage fetches external definition data and saves it to parquet files ready for upload.

-**UPSTREAM PARQUET FILE GENERATION IS CURRENTLY BROKEN FOR BNF/BSA AND OPENCODELISTS**

 ## Scripts

 - `fetch_hdruk.py`: Retrieves definitions from HDR UK Phenotype Library API